-Hot coffee, Iced coffee and cold brew coffee have been shown to cause an increase in your metabolic rate while resting by up to 11%.
+Hot coffee, iced coffee and cold brew coffee have been shown to cause an increase in your metabolic rate while resting by up to 11%.

 #4 Antioxidant Boost

-What has been noted that hot brewing methods extract a greater amount of antioxidants which is great for those that love iced coffee as despite the name it is hot brewed.
+What has been noted is that hot brewing methods extract a greater amount of antioxidants which is great for those that love iced coffee as despite the name it is hot brewed.